MiSkynet/ChatFormater/README.md

 # with '&' + <color code>
 # (If this setting is activated, everyone can visually customize their message)
 allow-chat-color: true

+# With this permission you can edit your message in the chat with '&' + <color code>
+# If this is set to -all or -a, as long as it is enabled, anyone can use it
+chat-color-permission: chatformater.chatcolor

 # Banned words can be entered in this list and will be censored in the chat.
 # Please note that the format is always as in the example: